conraid/blank-footnotes/readme.txt

 == Changelog ==

+= 0.4 =

+* Added Documentation in PHPDoc format.
+* Renamed some function with bfn_ preposition

 = 0.3 =

-* Add localization (in /langs)
+* Added localization (in langs)
-* Add italian language
+* Added italian language

 = 0.2 =

+* Added button for text editor
-* Add button for TinyMCE
+* Added button for TinyMCE

 = 0.1 =

 * Initial release
-* Markdown footnotes regex
+* Regex to convert Markdown footnotes to HTML
-* Add button for text editor